jcmeloni-zz/HTMLCSSJSAiO-code/README.md

 This book is not intended as the be-all and end-all of your education in this matter: it’s a **first step**, which will hopefully illuminate the pathways of all the other steps you will need to take to become an expert in these areas.

-The book's ISBN is 0672337142, and will be published by Sams in 2014 (in the fall).
+The book's ISBN is 0672337142, and will be published by Sams in October 2014.

-For more information about the book, including a table of contents, please visit http://www.thickbook.com/books-2/sams-teach-yourself-html-css-javascript-all-in-one/ (although at this very moment it still reflects the previous edition).
+For more information about the book, including a table of contents, please visit http://www.thickbook.com/books-2/sams-teach-yourself-html-css-javascript-all-in-one/.